-Execution of an Agreement with City Net as the Shelter Operator would be for up to three (3) years with a total budget of \$5.7 million and meet one of the highest priority goals for the City to address homelessness.
+Approval of the Agreement authorizes the City Manager or designee to execute the Agreement with City Net as the Shelter Operator for up to three (3) years with a total budget of \$5.7 million, will meet one of the highest priority goals for the City to address homelessness.
 By providing a year-round bridge housing program, the City is filling a large gap for those attempting to transition into a more stable living situation.
-The initial year of the Agreement would run from April 26, 2022 through April 26, 2023 with a combination of Emergency Solutions Grant ("ESG") and Permanent Local Housing Agency ("PLHA") funds as previously appropriated.